elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-role-of-the-x-value-in-equations.md

 url: /learn/mathematics/questions/explain-the-role-of-the-x-value-in-equations
 score: -1.0
 related_article1:
-    id: 162123
+    id: 162117
-    title: Provide a real-world example where negative numbers are used.
+    title: >-
+        How do you solve a linear equation in algebra?
     subject: Mathematics
-    url: /learn/mathematics/questions/provide-a-realworld-example-where-negative-numbers-are-used
+    url: /learn/mathematics/questions/how-do-you-solve-a-linear-equation-in-algebra
 related_article2:
     id: 162108
+    title: >-
-    title: What is the significance of polynomials in advanced algebraic concepts?
+        What is the significance of polynomials in advanced algebraic concepts?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-significance-of-polynomials-in-advanced-algebraic-concepts
 related_article3:
-    id: 162122
+    id: 162116
-    title: What is the result of multiplying two negative numbers?
+    title: >-
+        What are variables and constants in algebra, and how do they differ?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-result-of-multiplying-two-negative-numbers
+    url: /learn/mathematics/questions/what-are-variables-and-constants-in-algebra-and-how-do-they-differ
 related_article4:
-    id: 162106
+    id: 162120
-    title: What is the role of variables in algebraic expressions?
+    title: >-
+        Describe the isolation method for finding the value of X in an equation.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-role-of-variables-in-algebraic-expressions
+    url: /learn/mathematics/questions/describe-the-isolation-method-for-finding-the-value-of-x-in-an-equation
 related_article5:
-    id: 162107
+    id: 162114
-    title: How do you solve a linear equation?
+    title: >-
+        What is the importance of understanding mathematical concepts in real life?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-solve-a-linear-equation
+    url: /learn/mathematics/questions/what-is-the-importance-of-understanding-mathematical-concepts-in-real-life
 ---

 &nbsp;